 The logic: a high GMAT score signals analytical ability, discipline in preparation and serious motivation.
 For merit-based scholarships, it is often the most objective and comparable criterion.

 If the cost of the MBA is a factor (and for most candidates it is), investing in GMAT preparation has a direct ROI: the 30 points separating a 615 from a 645 can be worth tens of thousands of euros in scholarships.
-For tutor preparation costs, visit our pricing page.
+For the cost of preparation with a tutor, visit our pricing page.

 Want to improve your performance?